KrunkZhou/Awesome-Stars/README.md

 *   [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity

 *   [yinghualuowu/GenshinDailyHelper](https://github.com/yinghualuowu/GenshinDailyHelper) - miHoYo APP Genshin Impact daily bonus by Github Action 利用.Net5 和 Github Action 自动执行 米游社原神每日签到福利

-## Mercury

-*   [DanTheMan827/ios-app-signer](https://github.com/DanTheMan827/ios-app-signer) - This is an app for OS X that can (re)sign apps and bundle them into ipa files that are ready to be installed on an iOS device.

 *   generated with [simonecorsi/mawesome](https://github.com/simonecorsi/mawesome)